mrklein/openfoam-os-x/README.md

 OPENFOAM(R)  is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com.

+## Nov.
+25, 2017

+Updated 5.x and dev patches.
+Since Foundation decided to abandon version numbering, 5.0 patch will not receive any updates or corrections.

 ## Aug.
 11, 2017

 Update